stephanmax/metalsmith-slug/README.md

 ## Usage

 If you're not familiar with Metalsmith, check it out.
-It's a very versatile file processor that can be used for static site generation, project scaffolding and more.
+It's a versatile file processor that can be used for static site generation, project scaffolding and more.
+It can be interacted with via a CLI and JavaScript API.

 ### Metalsmith CLI